CreatorOS/solidity-by-example/Learn.md

 There are several ways to return outputs from a function.

 Public functions cannot accept certain data types as inputs or outputs

+Unlike other languages, solidity supports returning multiple return values from a function.

 ```
 // SPDX-License-Identifier: MIT